merely-useful/py-rse/index.md

 so the material can be used, re-used, and modified, as long as there is attribution to this source.

+## Intended Audience {#intro-personas}

+Amira Khan
+:   completed a master's in library science five years ago
+    and has since worked for a small aid organization.
+    She did some statistics during her degree, and has learned some R and Python by doing data science courses online, but has no formal training in programming.
+    Amira would like to tidy up the scripts, data sets, and reports she has created in order to share them with her colleagues.
+    These lessons will show her how to do this and what "done" looks like.

+Jun Hsu
+:   completed an [Insight Data Science][insight] fellowship last year after doing a PhD in Geology
+    and now works for a company that does forensic audits.
+    He uses a variety of machine learning and visualization packages, and would now like to turn some of his own work into an open source project.
+    This book will show him how such a project should be organized and how to encourage people to contribute to it.

+Sami Virtanen
+:   became a competent programmer during a bachelor's degree in applied math
+    and was then hired by the university's research computing center.
+    The kinds of applications they are being asked to support have shifted from fluid dynamics to data analysis;
+    this guide will teach them how to build and run data pipelines so that they can pass those skills on to their users.

-## Using this book
+## Using This Book {#intro-using}

-This book is meant to be used as the material for (potentially) semester long course at the university level.
+This book is meant to be used as the material for a (potentially) semester-long course at the university level.
 The course is designed with using participatory live-coding as the style for teaching the material and code, rather than as lectures talking about them.
-The chapters and their content are generally designed to be used in the order given.
+The content is generally best used in the order given.

 Chapters are structured with the introduction at the start, content in the middle, and exercises at the end.
 Callout boxes are interspersed throughout the content